-The aim of the study is to test the safety and efficacy of the Aethlon hemopurifier, a lectin affinity cartridge, in clearing hepatitis C virus (HCV) from the blood of HCV-positive end stage renal disease patients undergoing dialysis.
+The aim of the study is to test the safety and efficacy of the Aethlon hemopurifier, a lectin affinity cartridge, in clearing hepatitis C virus (HCV) from the blood of HCV-positive end-stage renal disease patients undergoing dialysis.
 Institutional-review-board has sanctioned the clinical safety studies which were conducted at Apollo and Fortis Hospitals in India.
-The results have been published in peer reviewed International Journal – Blood Purification 2009.
+The results have been published in peer-reviewed International Journal – Blood Purification 2009.

 At Fortis, three patients treated three times/week for one week completed the viral load studies.
 Two patients showed measurable viral load reduction, while the third showed both increase and decrease in viral load.
 After Hemopurifier treatment, average HCV viral load was reduced by 57 percent.
-Surprisingly, average viral load was also 82 percent lower seven days after treatment.
+Surprisingly, an average viral load was also 82 percent lower seven days after treatment.
 Control samples also showed a marked transient reduction in HCV viral load as previously reported.

 HCV in plasma samples was rapidly cleared by direct affinity capture (t 1/2 = approx. 20 min) and HCV in human blood was cleared using the hemopurifier (t 1/2 =2-3 h).
-At Apollo, four patients were treated three times week for two weeks.
+At Apollo, four patients were treated three times weekly for two weeks.
 HCV captured on the hemopurifier averaged 8.9 x 108 viral copies/cartridge (n = 5), representing approximately 30 percent of the initial viral body burden.

 The hemopurifier rapidly cleared HCV from blood treated in vitro.
 In patients, the combination of the hemopurifier plus dialysis decreased HCV viral load by 57 percent in one week.
 Moreover, viral load reduction continued up to seven days after treatment.
-Qualtran Auriga Research is undertaking hepatitis C virus and studies for testing the hemopurifier in HIV patients for Athelon Medical. n
+Qualtran Auriga Research is undertaking hepatitis C virus and studies for testing the hemopurifier in HIV patients for Athlon Medical. n